Skip to content

 Frugalism - tips and rules for saving money

-The term frugalism stands for a simple, modest and conscious way of life.
-Frugalists pursue the long-term goal of not so having to work for their own income until they are 67 years old.
+The term Frugalism stands for a simple, modest and conscious way of life.
+Frugalists pursue the long-term goal of not so to have to work long hours for their own income until they are 67 years old.

-Notice: I would say that I have unconsciously been a frugalist my whole life.
-Not a penny-pincher, but someone who simply uses money consciously.
-As we live in an extreme consumer society, this "unusual abstinence" has only given rise to its own term, which is still being developed.
+Notice: I would say that I have been unconsciously like a frugalist all my life.
+Not a penny pincher, but someone who simply handles money consciously.
+Since we live in an extreme consumer society, this "unusual abstinence" has only formed its own term, which is thought on.

-The different principles of frugalism provide more clarity.
-In my opinion, these include both more and less defined rules and decisive attitudinal characteristics.
+The various principles of frugalism provide more clarity.
+In my opinion, these include both sometimes more and sometimes less defined rules and decisive attitudinal characteristics.

 Recommended rules

-1. Don't buy something you want straight away.
-Question it for a few days and buy it when you see the need.
+1. Do not buy something you want directly.
+Question a few days and if you see the need, buy.
 (3 days rule)

-2. Frugalists say that you can freely withdraw and spend around 4% of your savings without jeopardizing your long-term goal of financial independence.
+2. Among frugalists, it is said that you can freely withdraw and spend about 4% of your savings without compromising your long-term goal of financial independence.
 (4% rule)

 3. Awareness that there are alternatives to the state pension.

-4. Consciously aiming to become financially independent through your own behavior.
+4. Conscious goal of becoming financially independent through own behavior.

 5. Only own what you really need in everyday life.

-6. Only spend money on things that help you personally.
+6. Spend money only on the things that help you personally.

 7. Focus on the goal of financial independence without getting distracted.

-8. The majority of the money should be kept - and the rest should be invested in experiences.
+8. Most of the money should be kept - and the rest should be invested in experiences.

-9. Awareness that money can be saved everywhere.
+9. Awareness that money can be saved basically everywhere.

 10. Long-term and diversified investment of savings.

 Notice: There is also the 752 or 173 rule among frugalists.
-You should multiply your recurring weekly expenditure by 752 and your recurring monthly expenditure by 173.
+You have to multiply your recurring weekly expenses by 752 and your recurring monthly expenses by 173.
 The result is the amount of money you would have after 10 years if you had saved the money.
-A lot of subjunctive in my opinion, but certainly an additional motivation for some people.
+A lot of subjunctive in my opinion, but certainly an additional motivation for one or the other.

 Setting & Features

-Frugalists change their habits and do without many things that are generally superfluous.
-Here are a few basic attitudes and characteristics to help you better classify frugalism.
+Frugalists change their habits and do without many things that are usually superfluous.
+Here are a few basic attitudes and characteristics for you to better classify frugalism.
 Frugalists...

 • reduce their spending and live frugally.